cmatan10/erc4337_usingAlchemyBundler/README.md

 - Install the dependence with the command `npm install`.
 - Ensure the `.env` file is updated based on the provided `.env.example`.
 It should include:
   - A private key with sufficient Mumbai MATIC to deploy the contracts and fund the wallet for user operations.
-  - A Mumbai RPC URL- must used alchemy rpc for this exam.
+  - A Mumbai RPC URL- must used Alchemy rpc for this exam.

 ## Deployment and Execution Steps
 Follow these steps in order to deploy contracts and execute transactions: